mgussekloo/laravel-facet-filter/README.md

 # Laravel Facet Filter

 This package provides simple facet filtering (sometimes called Faceted Search or Faceted Navigation) in Laravel projects.
-It helps narrow down query results, based on the attributes of your models.
-I wanted to provide something that is free, relatively easy to setup, and doesn't have any dependencies.
+It helps narrow down query results based on the attributes of your models.

+- Free to use, no dependencies
+- Easy to set up
+- Includes everything to get started, no need to write complex queries yourself
+- Flexible

 ### Contributing